Elephant calf, protected by the massive umbrella of the mother elephant, Kruger National Park

 Lodging and Hotel Accommodation

-We will be staying at two different modern tented safari camps.
+We will be staying in a modern tented Safari Camp.
 Intimate and comfortable traditional lodging is combined with excellent service.
 The camp creates a traditional African Safari feel to your journey, and you can be forgiven for thinking you were transported back in time to a different era in unexplored Africa.

-African styled tented rooms create the perfect ambiance for your safari stay.
+Chic African styled tented rooms perched on raised platforms create the perfect ambiance for your safari stay.

-The tented rooms combine privacy and comfort complete with en suite bathrooms with a shower, while upholding the traditions of an African safari camp.
-Wifi is available at the camps.
-Breakfast, lunch and dinner are provided at the camps.
+The six tented rooms combine privacy and comfort complete with en suite bathrooms with a shower and air-conditioning, while upholding the traditions of an African safari camp.
+We will have the complete camp to ourselves.

 Safari camp swimming pool